-CFLs are no doubt among most popular light types used in the past 20 years.
-Enter any household and you can find at least one set of CFL.
+CFLs are no doubt among the most popular light types used in the last 20 years.
+Enter any household, and you can find at least one set of CFL.

-However, these fluorescent lamps are also heavily used and favored by many gardeners for growing plants indoor as well.
-CFLs are equipped with many incredible benefits no other grow light types can beat like ease-of-use, high availability, little heat, and low-cost. indoor as well.
+However, these fluorescent lamps are also heavily used and favored by many gardeners for growing plants indoors as well.
 CFLs are equipped with many incredible benefits no other grow light types can beat like ease-of-use, high availability, little heat, and low-cost.

 In this post, I will go further about how to use CFL grow lights for the best results and also help you choose the best CFLs for your growing setup.

 In a hurry, here is my recommendation for CFL grow lights.

 A built-in CFL fixture with a 6400K bulb.
 Bulb power of 125W (can increase up to 200W).
 Able to coverage 2 plants within 2x2 feet.
 Reflector, fixture, socket are included.
 Able to change the light spectrum by switching a 2000K, or 2700K bulb.

 Quick navigation to the section you want to learn